Monolingual and Multilingual Misinformation Detection for Low-Resource Languages: A Comprehensive Survey: Future Directions

-One of the most promising avenues for future research lies in developing language-agnostic models that can be effectively applied to the diverse online ecosystems where misinformation proliferates.
+One of the most promising avenues for future research is the development of cross-lingual models that can be applied to the diverse online ecosystems where misinformation proliferates.
 These models have the potential to break down linguistic barriers that currently impede effective misinformation detection \cite{hasanain2023qcri}.
 Future efforts should focus on refining these models to better capture semantic nuances, while also developing universal embeddings and transfer learning techniques that can be applied across languages without requiring extensive re-training \cite{cruz2019localization}.